linkorb/activity-tracker/README.md

 <script src="dist/at.min.js"></script>
 <!-- configuread activity-tracker -->
 <script>
-    // turn on debug mode
+    // turn on debug mode.
+Optional
     at('debug')

+    // serverUri is required
+    // without serverUri nothing is recorded, nor reported

     // server address to report to - websocket
     // at('sender', 'websocket'); // optional, the default sender is websocket